Caffeine with Third-Gen Cephalosporins: Timing, Absorption, Side Effects

 Healthcare providers must exercise prudent prescribing practices and reserve this powerful antibiotic for situations where its use is most warranted.
 As you finish your cup of coffee, take a moment to appreciate the remarkable qualities of Ceftazidime – a third-generation cephalosporin that fights against resistant bacteria, penetrates various body tissues effectively, and provides hope for patients battling severe infections.

-Coffee With Ceftriaxone
+Coffee and Ceftriaxone

 Coffee with Ceftriaxone: A Powerful Third-Generation Cephalosporin